aosabook/500lines/modeller/chapter.md

 The function `init_interface` creates the window that the modeller will be rendered into and specifies the function to be called when the design needs to rendered.
 The `init_opengl` function sets up the OpenGL state needed for the project.
-It sets the matrices, enables backface culling, registers a light to illuminate the scene, and tells OpenGL that we would like objects to be coloured.
+It sets the matrices, enables backface culling, registers a light to illuminate the scene, and tells OpenGL that we would like objects to be colored.
 The `init_scene` function creates the `Scene` objects and places some initial nodes to get the user started.
 We will see more about the `Scene` data structure shortly.
 Finally, `init_interaction` registers callbacks for user interaction, as we'll discuss later.